KianSalehi/musicbot/README.md

 ## Dependencies

-Discord.js, ytdl-core, and ffmpeg modules are required to run this bot
+Discord.js,googleapis, ytdl-core, and ffmpeg modules are required to run this bot

 ## Bot Manual

-To play a song, url of the youtube video is required:
+To play a song, url or name of the youtube video is required:

 ```
-;play url
+;play url||name
 ```

 To stop the bot: